eepeterson/openmc_fusion_benchmarks/fng_dose/R2S.md

 ## Preprocessing steps

-1. Run `generate_settings.py` to produce neutron source in settings.xml
+- Run `generate_settings.py` to produce neutron source in settings.xml
-2. Run `volumes.py` to calculate volume for each activation cell
+- Run `r2s.py --run-volume-calc` to calculate volume for each activation cell (written to cell_volumes.json)
-3. Run `reduce_chain.py` to create a reduced depletion chain (in the future, this shouldn't be necessary but right now the `reduce_chain` argument doesn't work when C0 is present)
+- Run `reduce_chain.py` to create a reduced depletion chain (in the future, this shouldn't be necessary but right now the `reduce_chain` argument doesn't work when C0 is present)

 ## Full R2S calculation